 ROB ENGL MA (HONS) FSA Scot

-project officer (Fieldwork)
+project Manager (Fieldwork)

 Prior to joining AOC, Rob worked on a wide variety of sites in both supervisory and assistant roles.
 In 2000 Rob worked for the De Soto National Park Service in Mississipi, USA where he was involved in the analysis of lithic material from various site excavations and surveys.
 Rob also has particular experience in metal detecting, field-walking and test-pit surveying both in the UK and US.